Basic Searches in SciX

 As an open science digital library, SciX is also concerned with ensuring you can access the papers, data, and software that you want.

-Article results view in SciX with annotation of paper, data and software
+Article results view in SciX with callouts showing resources available if paper, references or citations, or data icons are clicked

 Looking at the list of results as a whole, I see some interesting articles with an author named “Shoemaker” but perhaps not immediately, Gene Shoemaker, planetary scientist.
 The author box on the left allows me to narrow my results.
 It lists variants of the name “Shoemaker” at the top followed by the names of co-authors.